Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ### Supporting Research

-This recommendation is supported by recurring themes identified in the work of:

-- Adam Robinson
-- Rob Walling
-- TK Kader
-- Dan Martell
+Across the research, Adam Robinson consistently emphasizes understanding customers before investing in marketing activities.
+Rob Walling similarly argues that early-stage SaaS companies succeed by solving clearly validated customer problems rather than trying to appeal to broad audiences.
+TK Kader and Dan Martell reinforce this idea by recommending that founders build messaging around real customer pain points instead of internal assumptions.

+The recurring pattern across these experts is that customer understanding should precede every marketing decision, making ICP definition the logical starting point for this playbook.

 ---